MecaLab/Babofet_T2w/segmentation_module/inference_module/README.md

 1.  **Model Retrieval**: A pre-trained model is downloaded from a remote server and unzipped.
 2.  **Data Preparation**: Input images are located and prepared in the format required by LongiSeg.
 3.  **Inference Execution**: A Slurm job is submitted to perform segmentation on the prepared data using the CPU.
+4.  **File Organization**: The final segmentation masks are moved and renamed to a BIDS-compliant directory structure.

 ---

 ## Main Execution Script (`run_inference_pipeline.sh`)

 This is the central script that orchestrates the entire inference workflow.
-It should be executed from a login node on the cluster.
+It submits the main computational tasks to the Slurm scheduler and exits, allowing you to safely close your terminal.

 -   **Functionality**:
     -   Sets up the necessary Conda environment.
-    -   Calls the helper Python scripts for model retrieval and data preparation.
+    -   Calls helper scripts for model retrieval and data preparation.
-    -   Dynamically creates and submits a Slurm job for the inference step, waiting for its completion before finishing.
+    -   Dynamically creates and submits a Slurm job that:
-    -   The inference is configured to run on a CPU, making it flexible for environments without available GPUs.
+        -   Runs `LongiSeg_predict` and `LongiSeg_apply_postprocessing` on a CPU.
+        -   Calls the `03_move_pred.py` script to organize the final outputs.
 -   **Usage**:
     ```bash
     ./run_inference_pipeline.sh <zip_server_path> <local_zip_dst> <dataset_id> <dataset_name> <trainer_class>